ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 mksysb -i -X -C -b 512 /tmp/my-mksysb
 ```

-Once the mksysb image is created, the storage volume size that is necessary to restore of the image can be extracted as follows.
+Once the mksysb image is created, the storage volume capacity that is necessary to restore of the image can be extracted as follows.
 In this example, a 25 GB volume would be necessary.

 ```screen